SFDigitalServices/sfgov/README.md

 TLDR version:

-1. Create a branch and make changes.
+1. Create a branch from `develop` and make changes.
 Push branch.
-2. Open a pull request to merge from branch to master.
+2. Open a pull request to merge from branch to `develop`.
 3. The team reviews, discusses, and makes change requests to the change.
-This includes the PM reviewing the CircleCI review app BEFORE it is merged into master.
+This includes the PM reviewing the CircleCI review app BEFORE it is merged into `develop`.
 4. Change is approved and merged.
 5. Delete branch.